iay/shibboleth-idp-docker/README.md

 One important example is 256-bit AES, which is eligible for use in XML encryption of messages sent to service providers.

-As Oracle's license conditions means that I can't distribute that image, you will need to build a copy of it locally before building this image on top of it.
+As Oracle's license conditions mean that I can't distribute that image, you will need to build a copy of it locally before building this image on top of it.